NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Neuro-Symbolic instance generation

+In this work, we measure the quality of a problem by its difficulty.
+In other words, our goal is to generate problems which are as hard to solve by a planner as possible (in addition to being consistent and diverse).
+We have chosen difficulty as our quality measure because it plays a central role in AP, where great effort has been devoted to studying problem difficulty \cite{cohen2017problem} and developing efficient algorithms for solving difficult problems \cite{bonet2001planning}.
+We measure difficulty as the number of nodes a particular planner needed to expand to solve the problem.
+Since this measure depends on the planner employed, we calculate problem difficulty with a different set of planners at training and test time, to evaluate whether NeSIG is able to generate problems which are challenging for different planners.

-\subsection{Problem Generation as MDP}
+\subsection{Problem generation as MDP}

-We propose to generate problems of the form $(s_i, g)$, where $s_i$ is the problem initial state and $g$ is the problem goal, via an iterative process which first generates $s_i$ and then $g$.
-Firstly, the initial state generation policy starts from an empty state (with no objects or atoms) and successively adds new objects and atoms to construct $s_i$.
-Then, the goal generation policy starts at $s_i$ and successively executes domain actions (i.e., the actions present in the planning domain) to arrive at a goal state $s_g$.
-Finally, $g$ is obtained by selecting a subset of the atoms in $s_g$, according to the goal predicates and object types specified by the user.
-For example, in the domain known as \textit{logistics}, the goal only contains atoms of the form \textit{at(package,*)}, i.e., atoms corresponding to predicate \textit{at} where the object instantiated on the first position is of type \textit{package}.
-This entire process is depicted in Figure \ref{fig:diagram_problem_generation}b and a handcrafted example is given in the Appendix.
-It can be formulated as an MDP $(S,A,app,r,t)$:
+We propose to generate problems of the form $(s_i, g)$, where $s_i$ is the problem initial state and $g$ is the goal, via an iterative process which first generates $s_i$ and then $g$.
+The initial state generation phase starts either from an empty state (with no objects or atoms) or from some predefined state provided by the user.
+Then, at each step, a new atom is added to the initial state and, optionally, one or more new objects.
+Once $s_i$ has been completely generated, the goal generation phase begins if the state meets the eventual consistency constraints.
+Otherwise, the problem is discarded.
+Starting from $s_i$, the goal generation phase successively executes the actions available in the domain to arrive at another state, known as the goal state $s_g$.
+Finally, the goal $g$ is obtained by selecting a subset of the atoms in $s_g$, according to the goal predicates and object types specified by the user.
+For instance, in the \textit{blocksworld} domain, problem goals only contain atoms of the form \textit{on(block,block)} by design.
+This entire process is depicted in Figure \ref{fig:diagram_problem_generation}b and a handcrafted example is provided in the Appendix.
+It can be formulated as an undiscounted, finite-horizon MDP $(S,A,app,t,r)$:

 \begin{itemize} \item $S$ is the state space of the MDP.
-In our case, states correspond to (incomplete or fully-generated) planning problems $(s_{ic}, s_{gc})$.
-We use the subindex $c$ (current) to denote when the initial state $s_{ic}$ and goal state $s_{gc}$ may not be completely generated yet.
+In our case, states correspond to (incomplete or fully-generated) planning problems $s=(s_{ic}, s_{gc})$.
+We use the subindex $c$ (\textit{current}) to denote when the initial state $s_{ic}$ and goal state $s_{gc}$ may not be completely generated yet.